kubeshop/tracetest-cloud-charts/docs/install-production-cluster.md

 # SSO

-This chart comes with a **EXTREMELY INSECURE** default GitHub OAuth App.
+This chart comes with an **EXTREMELY INSECURE** default GitHub OAuth App.
 It is used for demo purposes only, and should not under any circumstances be used in any real environment.

 You can enable GitHub and Google SSO by creating corresponding Apps and setting the credentials in `values.yaml`: